Winter tyres: pros, cons, costs, laws and should you buy them for your car?

 Are winter tyres worth it?

-If you're buying a new car, then you might want to weigh up the benefits of winter tyres over four-wheel drive.
+If you're buying a new car, then you might want to weigh up the benefits of winter tyres compared to paying extra for four-wheel drive.
 The latter will command a premium of around £1,500 on models that have it as an option, but you could get a set of decent winter tyres for a third of that.

 However, if there's no grip, then a four-wheel-drive car won't get much further than a 2WD car on the same tyres.
-And under braking, the benefit of 4WD is limited to virtually non-existent.
+And under braking, the benefits of 4WD are virtually non-existent.

 According to leading tyre maker Continental, a car fitted with winter tyres braking on snow can come to a stop from 31mph in 35 metres, which is eight metres, or about two car lengths shorter than if it was fitted with summer tyres.

 The difference is even more pronounced on ice.
 At a slow 18mph, a car with conventional tyres takes an extra 11 metres to stop, which is the length of a double-decker bus.

 How much do winter tyres cost?

 If you live further north or at higher altitude where temperatures are regularly in single figures, or even if you know that you'll be driving for many miles over the winter, it's worth considering a set of winter tyres.
 They don’t come cheap, however.

 If you own a compact hatchback, then a set of four winter tyres will probably cost in the region of £500, although as always it pays to shop around as prices can vary a lot.
 That's a lot less than 4WD, but still quite an outlay.
 You also need to consider whether it's worth paying for a set of wheels to fit them on.